dnelson86/arepo/documentation/source/simtypes.md

 An important set of simulations for stellar astrophysics are one dimensional simulations in spherical symmetry, such as given for example in ``polytrope_1d_spherical``.
-Generally, AREPO is not optimized for such kind of simulations and can only run these in serial.
+Generally, Arepo is not optimized for such kind of simulations and can only run these in serial.
 However, this option has proven to be useful for quick test simulations as well as for calculating radial profiles which are then used as initial conditions for three dimensional simulations.
 One of the key aspect for these simulation is the quality of the boundary conditions.
-In this spherically symmetric mode, AREPO uses a reflective inner boundary condition and an inflow/outflow boundary condition at the outer end.
+In this spherically symmetric mode, Arepo uses a reflective inner boundary condition and an inflow/outflow boundary condition at the outer end.